bobdavies2000/OpenCVB/README.md

 The languages used are those often found in OpenCV projects - C++, C\#, and Python - but also include VB.Net, hence the name OpenCVB.
-OpenCVB also provides access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Dlib, NumPy, NAudio, VTK, and OpenMP.
+OpenCVB also provides access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Dlib, NumPy, NAudio, and OpenMP.
 And OpenCVB enables all possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, and text.
 Examples of all of these representations are included in OpenCVB.